What to Know for Ski School

 Tips from a full-time certified ski instructor at Alta’s Alf Engen Ski School.

-You don’t have to buy everything when you’re starting out.
+You don’t have to buy everything when you’re starting out (Read: "Cheap Luxury Ski Trip: Not An Oxymoron").
 Nearly anything you can wear outside in winter is fine.
 “I tell people to buy shell pants and a shell jacket, so you can layer underneath, depending on the conditions.
 Eye protection is essential, from sunglasses to goggles (you won’t want sunglasses if it’s snowing).
 Add a winter hat or helmet to help you keep warm.”
 Helmets, as well as skis,

 As Baker advises, students’ words don’t always match their physical reactions.
 If you’re concerned about something, let your instructor know.
 That’s the best way to help you